 Early Years Foundation Stage

-Learning in the Early Years Foundation Stage (Nursery and Reception)
+Learning within the Early Years Foundation Stage (Nursery and Reception)

 In planning and guiding children’s learning experiences, staff in our Nursery and Reception units reflect on the different ways that children learn and cater for these in their daily practice.